vladinator1000/pages-ssr-apollo/README.md

 ```
 A component suspended while responding to synchronous input.
 This will cause the UI to be replaced with a loading indicator.
 To fix, updates that suspend should be wrapped with startTransition.
 ```

+The errors above seem to be fixable with https://loadable-components.com/